Feudin' Fools

-Feudin' Fools is a 1952 comedy film starring The Bowery Boys.
+Feudin' Fools is a 1952 American comedy film directed by William Beaudine and starring The Bowery Boys, Anne Kimbell and Dorothy Ford.
 The film was released on September 21, 1952 by Monogram Pictures and is the twenty-seventh film in the series.

 Plot

-Sach inherits a farm and the boys travel to it.
+Sach inherits a farm and the boys travel there.
 They discover that their neighbors are the Smiths, who have feuded with the Joneses, of which Sach is one.
 They keep Sach's identity secret, and become friends with them.
-A gang of bank robbers arrive and hide out in the boys house.
-The Smiths arrive and, thinking the robbers names are Jones, begin shooting at them.
+A gang of bank robbers arrive and hide out in the boy's house.
+The Smiths arrive and, thinking the robber's names are Jones, begin shooting at them.
 The law arrives and takes the criminals away, but Slip accidentally says he is "Mr. Jones" and the Smiths begin shooting at him!